MicrosoftDocs/windows-dev-docs/README.md

 1. `cd` to your local Git directory for the repo and find the remote name with the command: `git remote -v`

-You will receive a response like this:
+You will receive a response like the following example:
 `origin  https://github.com/MicrosoftDocs/windows-uwp.git (fetch)`
 `origin  https://github.com/MicrosoftDocs/windows-uwp.git (push)`